 While some couples choose to wait many months before getting married, some couples want to get married, like, yesterday.
 Planning a wedding in 3 months is entirely possible (4 percent of couples do it!)—if you’re able to stay organized and be flexible in your decision-making.
 Since time is of the essence, let’s get started with your wedding planning checklist.
 If you're wondering how to plan a wedding with such a short timeframe, here's a 3-month wedding planning timeline to help get things moving!

-Get the basics out of the way
+Get the basics out of the way.

-Hire a planner
+Hire a planner.

-Ask your wedding party
+Ask your wedding party.

-Find a venue
+Find a wedding venue.

-Create a vendor team
+Create a vendor team.

 With a shorter wedding planning timeline, you probably won’t have a lot of available vendors to choose from.
 Delegate some responsibilities to friends and family members to help you research and hire the following vendors: